JuanCam/ConferenceApp/README.md

 -You can filter the sessions by time and duration.<br>
 -You can also filter the sessions by duration, searching by all the sessions with inferior or greater than the desired duration or also equal duration.<br>

+<h2>The Query Problem</h2><br>
+By creating this endpoint method filterByTypeAndTime I tried to filter first by Type, returning the types diferent from the type requested, and then filter that result by startTime, but I get this error:<b> Cannot have inequality filters on multiple properties</b>.
+For a solution I think the filter could be done manually by code inside a for loop and using and if remove all the startTime that doesn't match the operator in the request, this should perform the time filter.

 PULLING REQUEST
 ------------------
 You can clone the project with this url https://github.com/JuanCam/ConferenceApp